-C-Scape is an oral antibacterial candidate to potentially address the growing problem of antimicrobial resistance
+C-Scape: our next clinical candidate, an oral antibacterial to potentially address the growing problem of antimicrobial resistance

 Approximately 10 to 30 percent of clinical Enterobacteriaceae isolates in the United States and European Union produce ESBLs, rendering them resistant to all beta-lactam antibiotics except for carbapenems.
 Intravenous carbapenem therapy is considered a “last-line” option, creating an urgent need for a new oral antibiotic option.
 Preliminary non-clinical studies of C-Scape found potent in vitro microbiology activity against ESBL-producing Enterobacteriaceae and rapid bactericidal activity in time-kill experiments, which when combined with pharmacokinetic models based on clinical beta-lactam/beta-lactamase inhibitor data suggests the potential to achieve efficacious exposures with an oral three times daily dosing regimen.